Last Updated on February 16, 2023 by Chris and Lindsay

 Fuel, of course, is non-negotiable.
 But fuel prices, in general, in Baja are higher than in the US (California aside).
 Canadians tell us they are comparable to fuel prices in Canada.

-We have budgeted USD$30 per day for two people (and our pup), plus one tank of fuel every 2 weeks (USD$150).
+We have budgeted USD$40 per day for two people (and our pup), with one tank of fuel every 2 weeks (~USD$160).

 This works out to around USD$1,200 monthly (not including other expenses such as health insurance, auto insurance, and other recurring “home” expenses).

-Having done this, we would prefer to have the following budget were we able (for 2 people):
+Having kept this budget, we would prefer to have the following budget were we able (for 2 people):

 - Camping: USD$25 per night.
 This would ensure we could camp ANYWHERE in Baja and not be over budget.